Boosting biodiversity on land

 Restoring native tallgrass prairies in Kansas, US

 The Flint Hills region of eastern Kansas in the US is home to two-thirds of the world’s remaining tallgrass prairie.
-We have donated more than USD 2 million to the Conservation Fund and The Nature Conservancy to conserve and restore up to 3,000 acres of tallgrass prairie around our Sunflower Wind Farm.
+We have donated more than USD 2 million to the Conservation Fund and The Nature Conservancy to conserve and restore up to 3,000 acres of tallgrass prairie in the Flint Hills region, where our Sunflower Wind Farm is located.

 The rolling green landscape of Kansas’s tallgrass prairie ecosystem